-Table 8 (Page 2 of 2).
+Table 7 (Page 2 of 2).
 Correcting Error Messages Error Action The database contains database objects that have a dependency on the SYSFUN.DIFFERENCE function.
-Possible violated database objects are: Constraint Function Trigger View The SYSFUN.DIFFERENCE function must be dropped and recreated during database migration.
+Possible violated database objects are: • Constraint • Function • Trigger • View The SYSFUN.DIFFERENCE function must be dropped and recreated during database migration.
 However, if there is a database object that is dependent on this function, migration will fail.
 To ensure that database migration is successfully completed and correct this error, do the following: Constraint Issue the alter table command to drop the constraint.
-Function Issue the drop command to didependent on SYSFUN.DIFF rop the function Trigger Issue the drop trigger command to drop the trigg View Issue the drop view command to drop the view.
-Note: Any package deper SYSFUN.DIFFERE marked inoperative Therefore, the db20 will not report any p dependent on the SYSFUN.DIFFERE NCE will be after migration. ckmig program backage that is
+Function Issue the drop function command to drop the function dependent on SYSFUN.DIFFERENCE.
+Trigger Issue the drop trigger command to drop the trigger.
+View Issue the drop view command to drop the view.
+Note: Any package dependent on SYSFUN.DIFFERENCE will be marked inoperative after migratic Therefore, the db2ckmig progra will not report any package that is dependent on the SYSFUN.DIFFERENCE function